TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/TxAdapter.md

 `TR`

-Represents the transaction tracker type.
+The type of the tracker identifier (e.g., a string enum).

 ### T

 `T` *extends* [`Transaction`](Transaction.md)\<`TR`\>

-Represents the type of the transaction, extending the base Transaction<TR>.
+The specific transaction type, extending `Transaction<TR>`.

 ### A

 `A`

-Represents the type for the action transaction key.
+The type of the key returned by the `actionFunction` (e.g., a transaction hash).

 ## Properties